Although creating a wired Ethernet network isn’t expensive it is time consuming, involves basic DIY abilities, and making a mess.

-There are many ways of extended your current network without drilling holes in walls.
+There are many ways of extended your current network without drilling holes in walls and running Ethernet cables.
 See how to extend a home network.

 However for those of you who are thinking of having it done ,or doing it yourself then I have put together these research notes that may help.

 The first and most important part is creating a plan.
 You will need to consider:

 - Will you have a Central distribution point? and Where will it be located.